 Sometimes, people attempt to negotiate with the insurance company on their own.
 They may be unsatisfied with the insurance company’s offer or disagree with its decision, so they call the insurance adjuster to discuss the situation.

 Unfortunately, this rarely ends well for the policyholder.
-Unless you are an insurance expert for the company, the adjuster is probably more knowledgeable about your policy and applicable laws than you are.
+Unless you are an insurance professional for the company, the adjuster is probably more knowledgeable about your policy and applicable laws than you are.

 In many situations, policyholders inadvertently make things worse because the insurance adjuster may misinterpret some of their statements to mean they are at fault.
-At best, the insurance adjuster will maintain their position.
+In the most favorable case, the insurance adjuster will maintain their position.

 What if you have an attorney?
 We’ll negotiate with the insurance company for you.